LostPaw: Finding Lost Pets using a Contrastive Learning-based Transformer with Visual Input: Methodology

-Following this, the images for the pair were selected from the cropped image set described earlier.
-If the label was \textit{different}, we randomly selected two different pets from the dataset (using the same seed described earlier), and then selected an image for each pet.
-If the label was \textit{same}, a random pet was chosen, and the pair of images was made up of two different images of the same pet.
-Furthermore, as each image in the dataset was augmented twice, we ensure that we never choose two augmentations of the same image.
-The process of selecting pairs was repeated to generate an extensive set of training pairs for the contrastive ViT model, an example of which can be observed in Figure \ref{fig:data}.
+Following this, the images for the pair are selected from the cropped image set described earlier.
+If the label is \textit{different}, we randomly select two different pets from the dataset (using the same seed described earlier) and then select an image for each pet.
+If the label is \textit{same}, a random pet is chosen, and the pair of images comprises two different images of the same pet.
+Furthermore, as each image in the dataset is augmented twice, we ensure that we never choose two augmentations of the same image.
+The process of selecting pairs is repeated to generate an extensive set of training pairs for the contrastive ViT model, an example of which can be observed in Figure \ref{fig:data}.

-As the dataset is dynamically created during the training process, methods to validate a trained model require additional consideration to account for the stochastic nature of the data.
-In this study, we opt to use $k$-fold cross-validation with the pairwise dataset, where each pair is assigned sequentially to one of $k$ distinct folds.
-Given that one of the $k$ folds is used for testing and the remaining ones for training, the model is trained $k$ times, with each fold being selected only once for testing.
-Doing so ensures that the model is not exposed to the same pairs for training and testing.
-However, since the data is partitioned into folds based on the pairs, there exists a possibility that the same images may be present during training and cross-validation.
-More specifically, due to the randomized process of selecting a second image, pairs may lead to an image being compared with one that was met before.
-However, given the great size of the dataset, encountering duplicate pairs is an unlikely outcome during training and cross-validation.
-Nevertheless, we present additional results on a held-out test set containing completely novel pets to alleviate this issue.
+As the dataset is dynamically generated during training, validating a model requires special attention due to its stochastic nature.
+In this study, we employ $k$-fold cross-validation with a pairwise dataset, assigning each pair to one of $k$ distinct folds.
+This ensures that during testing, each fold is used only once while the remaining folds are for training, preventing exposure to the same pairs.
+However, since pairs are formed from images, there is a possibility that the same images may appear in both training and cross-validation.
+Due to the random selection process, it’s possible for an image to be compared to one it has encountered before.
+Nevertheless, the large size of the dataset makes duplicate pairs unlikely.
+To mitigate this, we present additional results from a held-out test set featuring entirely novel pets.

-\subsection{Model architecture}
+\subsection{Model Architecture}